Anti-inflammatory Effect for Successful Antibiotic (AGP) Alternative

 Illustration: Damaged villi, a gateway for pathogens

-How can anti-inflammatory effects be characterised?
+How can anti-inflammatory effects be characterized?